loader image

 MERGUI ARCHIPELAGO – MYANMAR

-This is a tiny islet with a lonely tree growing on the top.
+This is a tiny islet with a solitary tree growing on the top, located roughly 75 kilometres northwest of Kawthaung.

 Visibility and currents can sometimes be challenging but it is a rewarding site.